Amazon is on a seemingly unstoppable rise…and unsurprisingly so is Amazon FBA.

 As you will have already noticed, Amazon is providing the marketing and sales platform, as well as looking after the storage, fulfilment and logistics.

-Your most important jobs as a third-party seller, are these:
+Your most important jobs as an Amazon FBA seller, are these:

 I won't lead you up the garden path here, the steps outlined above will take you time and effort.